Forensic Science MSc

 Stoke-on-Trent campus

-Our MSc in Forensic Science (and associated awards) aims to give you an overview of current approaches in forensics.
-This award does not focus on one singular aspect of the Forensic field but a broader approach to what would be required as an investigator or laboratory scientist.
+Our MSc Forensic Science course aims to give you an overview of current approaches in forensics.
+This award does not focus on one singular aspect of the forensic field but a broader approach to what would be required as an investigator or laboratory scientist.

 This programme suits students who have come from a single science background looking to obtain a broader skillset, or those who currently work in the field who are seeking new direction in a research focused role.

-Our MSc in Forensic Science (and associated awards) aims to give you an overview of current approaches in forensics.
-This award does not focus on one singular aspect of the Forensic field but a broader approach to what would be required as an investigator or laboratory scientist.
+Our MSc Forensic Science course aims to give you an overview of current approaches in forensics.
+This award does not focus on one singular aspect of the forensic field but a broader approach to what would be required as an investigator or laboratory scientist.

 This programme suits students who have come from a single science background looking to obtain a broader skillset, or those who currently work in the field who are seeking new direction in a research focused role.